bmickman/artblog/content/posts/2025-06-25-your-nyc-weekend-event-guide-art-listings-6-27-6-29.md

 date: 2025-06-25T18:56:08.958Z
 description: NYC LES, Tribeca, Chinatown, East Village weekend art shows and openings
 ---
+Get ready for one of the most vibrant weekends of the season in Downtown Manhattan, as Pride Weekend collides with a packed lineup of art openings, performances, pop-ups, and parties across the Lower East Side, Tribeca, SoHo, and Chinatown.
+From boundary-pushing gallery shows to rooftop DJ sets and experimental performance art, this weekend marks a high point in the cultural calendar—and likely the last big wave of art openings until September.
+Whether you're looking to gallery-hop through SoHo and LES, catch a late-night set in Chinatown, or join the celebration of queer creativity throughout Tribeca, there’s no better time to explore what downtown NYC has to offer.
+Here's your essential guide to everything happening this weekend.

 **L﻿ower East Side/Chinatown/Two Bridges | Fri**

 [Cooper Union](https://cooper.edu/events-and-exhibitions/exhibitions/comedy-mortals-artists-books-tammy-nguyen-a07), 7 East 7th Street, 'A Comedy for Mortals' by Tammy Nguyen